A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

 \item \textit{How can bursting be restored in adult SACs?} Upon further maturation, Zheng et al. show that the restoration of bursting in P22 SACs (late stage III-before eye-opening) depends on the interplay between the change of the intrinsic properties of $K^+$ channels strong inhibition (TEA application) and blocking the strong inhibitory (gabaergic) input induced by other amacrine cells at this phase (Fig \ref{Fig:P4}, fourth and fifth row, left).
 Neither of these conditions suffice alone for the bursting restoration.
-To model the gabaergic inhibitory input to SAC at P22 coupled SACs we add a constant external current $I_{ext}=-10$ pA whereas the effect of TEA is modeled by decreasing the $g_K$ conductance.
-This conductance is not set to $0$ because TEA blocks only one subtype of $kv_3$ channels while there exist several of them (see below) in the developing retina.
-The whole operation has the effect of suppressing bursting (red trace top) and corresponds moving from region B to region A in Fig. \ref{Fig:BifurcationDiagram_Iext_gK_VL-72}.
-Bursting re-initiation is obtained by setting back the current $I_{ext}$ to zero. \end{itemize} Along these lines, we have been able to reproduce the effects of the pharmacological manipulation performed by Zheng et al. at the three separate ages; $P4$, $P8$ and $P22$ in Fig \ref{Fig:P4}.
+To model the gabaergic inhibitory input to coupled SACs at P22, we add an inhibitory current $I_{ext}=-10$ pA whereas the effect of TEA is modeled by decreasing the $g_K$ conductance to $4.5$ nS.
+This conductance is not set to $0$ because TEA blocks only one subtype of $Kv_3$ channels while there exist several of them (see below) in the developing retina.
+The whole operation has the effect of suppressing bursting (red trace top) and corresponds moving from region B to region A in Fig \ref{Fig:BifurcationDiagram_Iext_gK_VL-70}.
+Bursting re-initiation is obtained by setting back the current $I_{ext}$ to zero.

+\end{itemize} Along these lines, we have been able to reproduce the effects of the pharmacological manipulation performed by Zheng et al. at the three separate ages; $P4$, $P8$ and $P22$ in Fig \ref{Fig:P4}. \\